huggingface/blog/falconmamba.md

 print(tokenizer.decode(output[0], skip_special_tokens=True))
 ```
-We are also pleased to introduce the instruction-tuned version of FalconMamba, which has been fine-tuned with an additional 5 billion tokens of supervised fine-tuning (SFT) data.
+We are also pleased to introduce the instruction-tuned version of Falcon Mamba, which has been fine-tuned with an additional 5 billion tokens of supervised fine-tuning (SFT) data.
 This extended training enhances the model's ability to perform instructional tasks with better precision and effectiveness.
 You can experience the capabilities of the instruct model through our demo, available [here](https://huggingface.co/spaces/tiiuae/falcon-mamba-playground).
 For the chat template we use the following format:
 ```bash
 <|im_start|>user
 prompt<|im_end|>